zjliucn/libHSL/README.md

 # Contribute

+As a community developed and maintained repository, we welcome new quality contributions.
 The recommended way to submit your changes is via a pull request.

 Before submitting a patch please ensure: